James D. D. Martin

 cooling and trapping, atom chips, decoherence).

 I have taught a wide variety of courses here at UW, ranging from introductory second year optics to graduate quantum mechanics.
-I'm interested in all aspects of physics and how it helps us understand the world around us.
+I have assembled a small selection of problems from these courses, that may be of interest to others.

 - I taught Phys 706, Electromagnetic Theory, in the Winter 2022 term.

 - I taught Phys 442, Electricity and Magnetism 3, in the Fall 2021 term.

 - I taught Phys 358, Thermal Physics, in the Spring 2020 and Fall 2020 terms.

 - I taught Phys 263, Classical Mechanics and Special Relativity,

 in the Winter 2019 term.